-While wildfires can happen anywhere in the United States where there are brush or trees, different regions have special issues to address based on the type of landscapes found in the area.
+The state of Arizona offers many scenic spots to visit, from the famously steep Grand Canyon to the beautiful red rock buttes of Sedona.
+Before you go, it's important to be informed about the dangers of wildfires.
+While wildfires can happen anywhere in the United States with brush or trees, specific regions have special issues based on the type of landscapes found in the area.
 Much of Arizona is considered a high-hazard fire environment.

-In the Southwest, there are six basic types of vegetation that are cause for concern during wildfire season: grass and desert shrubs, riparian areas, ponderosa pine forests, pinyon-juniper woodlands, mixed conifers, and tall chapparal.
+In the Southwest portion of the country, six basic types of vegetation are cause for concern during wildfire season: grass and desert scrub, riparian areas, ponderosa pine forests, pinyon-juniper woodlands, mixed conifers, and tall chapparal.

-Many people think of the desert when they think of Arizona.
-However, it may surprise you that there are six national forests in Arizona that are high-hazard fire environments: Apache-Sitgreaves, Coconino, Coronado, Kaibab, Prescott, and Tonto.
+Many people think of Arizona only as a desert.
+It may surprise you that these national forests in Arizona are high-hazard fire environments: Apache-Sitgreaves, Coconino, Coronado, Kaibab, Prescott, and Tonto.

 Metropolitan Centers and Wildfires